Osundairo Brothers Are Reportedly Refusing To Give Statement About Jussie Smollett Alleged Hoax Story

 “The two men who attacked him have indicated that they attacked him, so we already know who attacked him,” she said.

-But as AP notes, The Chicago Police Department is sticking to its initial conclusion that Smollett staged a hate crime against himself with the assistance of Abel and Ola Osundairo.
+But as AP notes, the Chicago Police Department is sticking to its initial conclusion that Smollett staged a hate crime against himself with the assistance of Abel and Ola Osundairo.
 They believe that he did so in an effort to increase his salary.

-Smollett has maintained that he was attacked by two masked men in January who punched him, tied a noose around his head and drenched him with a chemical substance.
+Smollett has maintained that he was attacked by two masked men in January who punched him, tied a noose around his head, and drenched him with a chemical substance.
 According to his story, the two men shouted “This is MAGA country” as they ran away.

-As The Inquisitr reported, Cook County First Assistant State’s Attorney, Joseph Magats, disputed that the dropped charges were a “whitewash” of justice as Mayor Rahm Emmanuel said, citing the fact that Smollett had paid his a $10,000 bond and done community service.
+As The Inquisitr reported, Cook County First Assistant State’s Attorney Joseph Magats disputed that the dropped charges were a “whitewash” of justice as Mayor Rahm Emmanuel said, citing the fact that Smollett had paid his $10,000 bond and done community service.
 But Magats also said that he does not believe that the Empire actor is innocent.